 Throughout our history we have valued efficiency and impact.
 The bulk of our resources go to projects that don't just provide temporary relief, but that save lives and provide foundations on which to build better ones.

-For the details on how we operate, you can view our bylaws.
+For the details on how we operate, you can view our bylaws and financial report.

 Supplemental documents referenced in the bylaws are available upon request to firstname.lastname@example.org.